PlaidCloud/website/content/en/docs/tutorials/stateless-application/guestbook.md

 ### Creating the Frontend Service

-The `Redis` Services you applied is only accessible within the Kubernetes cluster because the default type for a Service is [ClusterIP](/docs/concepts/services-networking/service/#publishing-services-service-types).
+The `Redis` Services you applied is only accessible within the PlaidCloud cluster because the default type for a Service is [ClusterIP](/docs/concepts/services-networking/service/#publishing-services-service-types).
 `ClusterIP` provides a single IP address for the set of Pods the Service is